peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 ## Books

 In the `routes/books.js` module, add middleware to handle the following HTTP requests and send back the associated HTTP response.
-The information in both the request body and the response body use the `application/json` content type.
+The information in both the request body and response body use the `application/json` content type.

 | Request Method | Request URL        | Request Body                                             | Response Status | Response Body                                                          |
 |----------------|--------------------|----------------------------------------------------------|-----------------|------------------------------------------------------------------------|